 The Expression Editor in Matillion ETL allows the user create expressions in the Calculate and Join components.
-From the editor, users can browse from lists of available functions and data columns and use them to write and store their own expressions.
+From the editor, users can browse from lists of available functions (dependent on platform) and data columns and use them to write and store their own expressions.

 For JOIN expressions, the list of expression is fixed, one per join.
 You may selected which expression to edit but not add or remove expressions.

 For Calculate, you may add and remove as many expressions as required.
 See "Add a new expression".

 You may refer to previous expressions within the current expression by using its name, enclosed in single quotes.

 Click the [+] to add a new expression, then provide a name and expression for it.
 Existing expressions can be removed with [-].